 When you are in your 80s, friends and relatives die with regularity.
 My parents’ main social life is attending funerals.
 And so it proved…we ended up with separate rooms.

 Littlecote is a two hour drive from London.
 The clientele is mostly quite old.
 You drive through five disabled carparks before you get to an able-bodied one at the far end.
-The birthday cards in the gift shop start from 60 years old, up to a centenary.
+The birthday cards in the gift shop start from a sprightly 60 years old, up to full centenarian status.
 You can hire a Zimmer frame or an electric wheelchair.
 I had a go on one.

 The house has a history: it’s where Henry VIII wooed his third wife Jane Seymour.
 The gardens are stylish and rather French, in the style of The Draughtsmen’s Contract, all conical topiary, autumnal pathways, trout streams, greenhouses, a pergola, sheep, a roman mosaic.
 Scarlet Virginia Creeper strangles the walls and leaded Tudor windows.
 I picked fresh raspberries in the kitchen garden: sweetly ripe and acidic.